murchandamus/bips/bip-update-process.md

 The Abandoned status is generally intended to be a final status for BIPs.

-If a BIP Author decides to make another attempt at a previously abandoned proposal, it is generally recommended to create a new proposal.
-(Obviously, the author may borrow any amount of inspiration or actual text from any prior BIPs as licensing permits.)
-The author should take special care to address the issues that caused the prior attempt’s abandonment.
+If BIP authors decide to make another attempt at a previously abandoned proposal, it is generally recommended to create a new proposal.
+(Obviously, the authors may borrow any amount of inspiration or actual text from any prior BIPs as licensing permits.)
+The authors should take special care to address the issues that caused the prior attempt’s abandonment.
 Even if the prior attempt had been assigned a number, the new BIP will generally be assigned a distinct number, unless it is obvious that the new attempt directly continues work on the same idea, in which case it may be reasonable to return the Abandoned BIP to Draft status.